m322/m322.github.io/_posts/2025-01-21-bon-jailbreaking-smaller-models.md

 Quoting the abstract of the paper:
 > We introduce Best-of-N (BoN) Jailbreaking, a simple black-box algorithm that jailbreaks frontier AI systems across modalities.
 BoN Jailbreaking works by repeatedly sampling variations of a prompt with a combination of augmentations - such as random shuffling or capitalization for textual prompts - until a harmful response is elicited.
 We find that BoN Jailbreaking achieves high attack success rates (ASRs) on closed-source language models, such as 89% on GPT-4o and 78% on Claude 3.5 Sonnet when sampling 10,000 augmented prompts.

+I chose this paper because it showcases that jailbreaking (manipulating language models into producing harmful content) does not require sophisticated strategies or significant computational resources.

 ## Methods

 I focused only on textual prompts.